framps/raspiBackupDoc/en/src/supported-hardware-and-software.md

 But even if a fix eliminates the problem, the environment remains unsupported.

 In particular, any Linux OS can usually be used on any hardware, to restore a backup.
-Here, too, the option `--unsupportedenvironment` is necessary. is necessary.
+Here, too, the option `--unsupportedEnvironment` is necessary.
 If there are problems, a Raspberry must be used for the restore.

-Given the fact that **raspiBackup is ~~free~~ for free**, it is too expensive/too complex for *framp*,
+Given the fact that *raspiBackup* **is for free**, it is too expensive/too complex for *framp*,

  1) Purchase all possible hardware for the tests
  1) Set up all possible hardware and software test combinations